lgeek/xf86-video-fbturbo/README.md

 What works
 ----------

-* hardware accelerated [XV](https://en.wikipedia.org/wiki/X_video_extension) driver, with which does image scaling and colorspace conversion in hardware (using the LCDC)
+* hardware accelerated [XV](https://en.wikipedia.org/wiki/X_video_extension) driver, with which does image scaling and colorspace conversion in hardware (using the LCDC), now with multi-buffering support
 * [RGA](http://linux-rockchip.info/mw/index.php?title=3d2dAcceleration#RGA_support)-accelerated framebuffer-to-framebuffer blits
 * hardware cursor support (using the LCDC)